 2: Promote Communication

 Establishing good communication is crucial for any team’s success, but it’s absolutely vital for a virtual team.
-Since team members generally won’t spend much time together, work different schedules, and may even be located in different time zones, it’s critical that any virtual workplace puts detailed guidelines in place to ensure that information is being shared.
-Simply relying on email will probably not be sufficient, so organizations should consider investing in project management software or virtual workplace chat applications.
+Since team members generally won’t spend much time together, work different schedules, and may even be located in different time zones, it’s critical that any virtual workplace puts guidelines in place and leverages technology to ensure that information is being shared.
+Simply relying on email is probably not be sufficient, so organizations should consider investing in project management software, shared sites, or virtual workplace chat applications.
 Technology should be used as a tool to facilitate communication, interaction and replicate the characteristics of a face-to-face interaction.

 Virtual team members also don’t have the benefit of nonverbal cues (such as body language and certain visual aids), so regular communication is critical.
-Leading from a distance requires being clear about expectations, routine checks for comprehension, and a quick turnaround time to answer questions and clear up misunderstandings.
+This requires being clear about expectations, routine checks for comprehension, and a quick turnaround time to answer questions and clear up misunderstandings.
 In the beginning of a virtual transition, this likely requires regular phone calls or video sessions with individual team members.

 3: Build Trust

 Getting to that level of trust, however, is a big challenge for virtual teams.
-For remote employees, there is a tendency to slip into an "out of sight, out of mind” attitude.
+For remote employees, there is a tendency to slip into an "out of sight, out of mind” attitude, which can result in a performance plateau.
 Unlike a physical office, virtual leaders needs to be much more deliberate about encouraging the interaction between virtual team members to create meaningful social bonds.
 This is especially important during the initial team formation; organizations should use strategies like in-person kick-off meetings, regular video conferencing, and virtual hangouts to help team members get to know each other.

 Making the transition from predominantly face-to-face teams to virtual teams has the potential to greatly enhance productivity, but it doesn’t come without challenges.
-To make that shift as seamless as possible, organizations need to think about how to encourage proactive behaviors and promote the communication and trust team members will need to function effectively in a virtual workplace.
+To make that shift as seamlessly as possible, organizations need to think about how to encourage proactive behaviors and promote communication and trust so that team members will succeed in a virtual workplace.